 - Cover your child’s mattress with a plastic cover.
 Use thick, absorbent underwear at night to help contain the urine.
 Keep extra bedding and pajamas handy.
 However, avoid the long-term use of diapers or disposable pull-up underwear.

 - Bed-wetting is involuntary, so it doesn’t make sense to punish or tease your child for wetting the bed or reward him or her for staying dry.
 Instead, praise your child for following the bedtime routine.

 - To prevent a rash caused by wet underpants, help your child rinse his or her bottom and genital area every morning.
-Local application of homoeopathic ointments like Calendula and Echinacea are very effective cure for them.
+Local application of homoeopathic ointments like Calendula and Echinacea are a very effective cure for them.

-Conventional medicine has drugs to boosts levels of the natural hormone (ADH) that forces the body to make less urine at night, and drugs that may calm the bladder by reducing bladder contractions thus increasing bladder capacity in children with small bladders.
+Conventional medicine has drugs to boosts levels of the natural hormone (ADH) that force the body to make less urine at night, and drugs that may calm the bladder by reducing bladder contractions thus increasing bladder capacity in children with small bladders.
 But they come with their own set of side effects like low sodium levels and possible seizures besides providing only temporary relief.

-Homeopathy has been found to be very successful in treating bedwetting.
+Homoeopathy has been found to be very successful in treating bedwetting.
 It aims to strengthen the nervous system of the body.
-Medicines like Causticum, Kreosote, Cina, Acid Phos, Equisetum, Sepia and the likes, allow the child to gain control over the urinary bladder.
+Medicines like Causticum, Kreosote, Cina, Acid Phos, Equisetum, Sepia, and the likes, allow the child to gain control over the urinary bladder.
 The same child who had been urinating in bed for years is able to keep the bed dry within a matter of a couple of weeks.

 Children don’t wet the bed to irritate their parents.
 Scolding a child for the same might prove counterproductive.
 Try to be patient as you and your child work through the problem together.
 If the child is stressed or anxious, encourage him or her to express those feelings.
-With reassurance, support and understanding they will feel calm and secure and bed-wetting will become a thing of the past.
+With reassurance, support, and understanding they will feel calm and secure and bed-wetting will become a thing of the past.